Employment or Intra-company Transfer, Scientific Researcher, Training, Van Der Elst

 The non-refundable Visa Application Processing Fees apply as follows:

-Kindly note: The visa fee and the service charge needs to be paid at bank teller counter in the application centre, Lagos/ Abuja in NAIRAS only.
+Kindly note: The Visa fee needs to be paid by POS in the application centre, Lagos and Abuja in Naira only

 Some applicants are not required to pay a fee.
 This includes visa-required spouses and certain family members of EEA citizens (including Irish nationals) provided that proof of the relationship is submitted with the application.